matt-daneshvar/laravel-resource-actions/README.md

 ![GitHub](https://img.shields.io/github/license/matt-daneshvar/laravel-resource-actions.svg)

-Almost any Laravel app would have multiple occurrences of basic CRUD actions.
+If you've already built a dozen Laravel apps and if you're anything like me, you're absolutely sick of rewriting basic CRUD controllers.
 This package DRYs up your code by extracting those repetitive actions into a few magical traits.